9 Best Day Trips from Disney World

 Editor’s Note

-For that matter, you don’t even necessarily need to commit an entire day — there are plenty of great activities around Orlando that only require an hour or two of your time.
+You don’t necessarily need to devote an entire day to enjoy great activities around Orlando; there are many options that only require an hour or two of your time.

-With that said, we hope that our Day Trips from Disney World page has given you some good ideas.
+With that said, we hope our Day Trips from Disney World page has provided you with some helpful ideas.

 Enjoy your trip!